 The FICO credit score is a number between 300 and 850.
 As you improve your scores, different credit score ranges become available to best suit what type of lending criteria creditors use when evaluating loans applicants like yourself.
 With a FICO credit score of 492, you are likely to be approved for most loans and receive some the best interest rates available.

 With a 492 credit score, you may still be able to qualify for some financial products.
-However it will take time and effort on your part in order get there - starting with building up responsible history by taking out new cards as well!
+However, it will take time and effort to get there - starting with building up responsible history by taking out new cards as well!

-Note that most of the credit and loan options out there will be high-interest and restrictive.
-It’s crucial that you don’t sign up for something new and end up in circumstances that might make your credit score worse.
+Note that most credit and loan options will be high-interest and restrictive.
+You mustn’t sign up for something new and end up in circumstances that might worsen your credit score.

-The minimum credit score you need to get a mortgage varies from lender to lender, but generally speaking experts recommend having an excellent report card on your own financials.
-A good place for those looking at getting started in this area of personal finance would be with their local bank as they will usually have more flexible guidelines than other sources do when it comes time apply!
+The minimum credit score you need to get a mortgage varies from lender to lender, but experts generally recommend having an excellent report card on your financials.
+A good place for those looking to get started in this area of personal finance would be with their local bank, as they will usually have more flexible guidelines than other sources when it comes time to apply!

 If you have a low credit score, don't worry!
 You can still get approved for an unconventional mortgage loan.
-In most cases your conventional mortgage will require at least 620 points on the scale - but if yours is below 492 than there's always hope yet (and it might just work out better).
+In most cases, your conventional mortgage will require at least 620 points on the scale - but if yours is below 492 , then there's always hope yet (and it might just work out better).

-credit scores are used to determine your interest rate on mortgages, and the category that you fall into can make all of the difference.
+Credit scores are used to determine your mortgage interest rate, and the category you fall into can make all the difference.
 Someone with a score around 620 (the lowest for most conventional mortgage approvals) will pay 4%.
-However someone who has an excellent record but carries some debt could be offered 1-2% less than what they would need if their credit was better!
+However, someone with an excellent record but carries some debt could be offered 1-2% less than what they would need if their credit were better!

-A credit score of 760 or higher can get you a mortgage interest rate as low at 2.825%.
+A credit score of 760 or higher can get you a mortgage interest rate as low as 2.825%.
 (These rates are for Jan 22, 2022.)
-If an individual with good scores pays $300k towards their loan and takes out 20 years worth; they will end up paying 268$ more than someone who has bad marks when it comes time pay back the principal balance.
+If an individual with good scores pays $300k towards their loan and takes out 20 years' worth, they will end up paying 268$ more than someone with terrible marks when it comes time to pay back the principal balance.

-If you have a credit score of 492 or lower, it will be difficult to get approved for an auto loan.
-If approved at all - which may not happen even with high interest rates- your new car could end up costing double what its original price before depending on age and where in America that particular dealership is located!
-According CarsDirect's statistics about average rates across different States: 10% if buying New Auto Deals; 16+Percentage Points More Than Used Car Loans!
+If you have a credit score of 492 or lower, getting approved for an auto loan will be difficult.
+If approved at all - which may not happen even with high-interest rates- your new car could end up costing double its original price before, depending on age and where in America that particular dealership is located!
+According to CarsDirect's statistics about average rates across different States: 10% if buying New Auto Deals; 16+Percentage Points More Than Used Car Loans!

 People with poor credit who need a new car loan have other alternatives such as:

-If you want to get a secured credit card, make sure that the deposit is at least as much of your limit.
-This means if someone wants an $1K secured card with no security features but just enough for today's essentials - they'll need put down 1000 bucks!
+If you want a secured credit card, make sure the deposit is at least as much of your limit.
+That means if someone wants a $1K secured card with no security features but just enough for today's essentials - they'll need to put down 1000 bucks!

-If you want to get a credit card, your score should be at least 600.
-Cards with high limits and interest rates are only available for people who have excellent financial records or can afford an collateral deposit before they're approved as well!
+If you want a credit card, your score should be at least 600.
+Cards with high limits and interest rates are only available for people with excellent financial records or who can afford a collateral deposit before approval!

-Getting a credit card might be your first step towards building positive financial history.
-You can use this wisely by using it responsibly and paying off the balance in full each month, carefully monitoring how much you're spending on what things so that no extra fees come out of nowhere!
+Getting a credit card might be your first step towards building a positive financial history.
+You can use this wisely by using it responsibly and paying off the balance each month, carefully monitoring how much you spend on what things so that no extra fees come out of nowhere!

 Take a closer look at your credit with our FREE credit assesment tool which includes your scredit score, a negative item summary and a recommended solution.

-If you're having trouble raising your credit score, the best thing that can happen is for everything to go smoothly and without any problems.
-Make sure payments are made on time so they don't reflect poorly in reported history numbers as well!
+If you're having trouble raising your credit score, the best thing to happen is for everything to go smoothly and without any problems.
+Make sure payments are made on time so they don't reflect poorly in reported history numbers too!

-The Federal Trade Commission has estimated that one in five Americans may have an inaccurate item on their credit report, which is dragging down the score.
-You need to contact agencies if there are any errors on your reports because they can be removed through timely dispute resolution processes established by law!
+The Federal Trade Commission has estimated that one in five Americans may have an incorrect item on their credit report, dragging down the score.
+You need to contact agencies for any errors on your reports because they can be removed through timely dispute resolution processes established by law!

-In order to improve your credit score, you need to understand the five factors that affect it.
+To improve your credit score, you must understand its five factors.
 These are as follows:

 Prioritize working on all five of these factors as much as you possibly can.

-To work toward better credit scores, watch out for behaviors that can lower your credit score:
+To work toward better credit scores, watch out for behaviours that can lower your credit score:

-Late or missed payments.
-The FICO Score is a scoring system that reflects your risk of default, based on payment history.
-On-time payments have been shown to account for up 35% in determining how high or low someone's credit score can be rated - so it's important!
+The Late or missed payments.
+The FICO Score is a scoring system that reflects your risk of default based on payment history.
+On-time payments have been shown to account for up 35% in determining how high or low someone's credit score can be rated - so it's essential!

-Credit history : There are many factors that contribute to your credit Score, one of which is how long you've had a credit card.
-If it's been more than five years since getting yours for the first time as an adult and less than ten overall (or if currently have no history at all), expect lenders' interest in lending cash will be lower - even though they may still consider requests from these candidates on occasion!
+Credit history : Many factors contribute to your credit score, one of which is how long you've had a credit card.
+If it's been more than five years since getting yours for the first time as an adult and less than ten overall (or if you have no history), expect lenders' interest in lending cash will be lower.
+Even though they may still consider requests from these candidates on occasion!

 Recent credit applications : You can hurt your credit score by applying for new loans or cards.
-Hard inquiries are recorded on the report and reflected in an individual's FICO rating, which is used by lenders as they decide whether to do business with you based off this number alone - but don't worry!
-These temporary setbacks only last between 1-3 months at most so long as there aren't any more applications made during that time frame; however it will continue decreasing until another hard inquiry occurs again (and hopefully not too soon).
+Hard inquiries are recorded on the report and reflected in an individual's FICO rating, which lenders use as they decide whether to do business with you based on this number alone - but don't worry!
+These temporary setbacks only last between 1-3 months at most so long as there aren't any more applications made during that time frame; however, it will continue decreasing until another hard inquiry occurs again (hopefully not too soon).

 Total debt and credit mix : If you're looking to take on a new loan, it might be worth considering what type of credit will help your score.
-The types and amounts outstanding reflect in the FICO® system which favors both revolving (accounts such as cards) or installment loans with set monthly payments like mortgages and car purchase agreements; they also count servicemember benefits from active duty service members toward their student loans!
+The types and amounts outstanding reflect in the FICO® system. which favours both revolving (accounts such as cards) or instalment loans with set monthly payments like mortgages and car purchase agreements.
+They also count servicemember benefits from active duty service members toward their student loans!

 Public Information: If you find that bankruptcy or other public records appear on your credit report, they can have a severe negative impact to the score.

-If you’re in need of some help with your financial situation, we have the perfect solution for what will surely be a long journey.
-Assume that credit repair takes time and focus on consistently making payments on-time as well keeping other factors like utilization ratio down - all this should result into an improvement over months/years!
+If you need some help with your financial situation, we have the perfect solution for what will surely be a long journey.
+Assume that credit repair takes time and focus on consistently making payments on time and keeping other factors like utilization ratio down - all this should result in an improvement over months/years!

 Some of the steps you should take to build and maintain good credit over time include:

-Good credit is a must if you want to be able access all of the opportunities that life has offered.
-Once your score reaches good status, it will help secure lower interest rates for loans or other financial transactions which can save money in long run!
-It might seem like just an inch forward from Very Poor but there are big differences between these two levels - being located anywhere below 'Very Poor' puts one at risk while moving up means having better chances come knocking on ones door as well.
+Good credit is a must if you want to access all of life's opportunities.
+Once your score reaches good status, it will help secure lower interest rates for loans or other financial transactions, which can save money in the long run!
+It might seem like just an inch forward from Very Poor.
+Still, there are significant differences between these two levels - being located anywhere below 'Very Poor' puts one at risk, while moving up means having better chances come knocking on one's door.